 Getting up and active is good for not only the blood flow but also improving respiratory health.
 As cardio-aerobic exercise stimulates blood flow, it allows the heart to pump blood (which carries oxygen) leading to increased blood oxygen levels overall.

 Perhaps more important than exercise is simply diet.
 Our bodies require a vast array of chemicals, vitamins, and nutrients in order to function at peak performance.
 When living with a chronic lung disease, it’s best to give your body everything it needs to ensure the best respiratory health and quality of life on a daily basis.

 Aside from changing your smoking behavior and lifestyle, address the conditions of your surrounding environment can have a huge impact on the severity of your symptoms.
 By reducing the amount of toxins and smoke in your home through air purification as well as utilizing oxygen-producing plants, you can significantly change the air quality in your home in an effort to relieve the severity of your symptoms.

 When looking to treat the symptoms of lung disease, there are a variety of options available.
-Although traditional treatment options such as medication and oxygen therapy exist, none have the potential to address disease progression in the way that stem cell therapy can.
-By utilizing the body’s natural healing factors (stem cells), stem cell therapy has the potential to work as a natural treatment for chronic lung disease, not only relieving symptoms but addressing the disease’s progression as well.
+Although traditional treatment options such as medication and oxygen therapy exist, none have the potential to address disease progression in the way that cellular therapy can.
+By utilizing the body’s natural healing factors (cells), cellular therapy has the potential to work as a natural treatment for chronic lung disease, not only relieving symptoms but addressing the disease’s progression as well.